Cadienvan/expirable-map/README.md

 The `ExpirableMap` constructor can take two arguments:
 - `options` (Object): An object containing the following properties:
-  - `expirationTime` (Number): The default expiration time in milliseconds for the entries in the map.
+  - `defaultTtl` (Number): The default expiration time in milliseconds for the entries in the map.
 Defaults to `0` (never expires).
   - `keepAlive` (Boolean): Whether or not to keep alive (Re-start expiration timer) entries when set before expiring.
 Defaults to `true`.
 - `entries` (Array): An array of entries to initialize the map with.
-Each entry is an array containing the key and the value.
+Each entry is an array containing the following values:
-The implementation is so simple because it extends the native `Map` class and overrides the `set` method to add a timeout that will remove the entry after the given time, just needing a new `setExpiration` method to manage the timeouts.
+  - `key` (Any): The key of the entry.
+  - `value` (Any): The value of the entry.
+  - `ttl` (Number): The expiration time in milliseconds for the entry.
+Defaults to `defaultTtl`.
+You can simply swap a `Map` with an `ExpirableMap` and it will work as expected.

 # What if I set a key that already exists?